 AJ Shankar

-AJ Shankar is the Founder and CEO of Everlaw, discussing advances in big data, AI, and NLP in the legal technology sector.
+AJ Shankar is the founder and CEO of Everlaw, a legal technology company specializing in e-discovery solutions.

 Alma Asay

-Andrew Perlman is the Dean and Professor of Law at Suffolk University Law School, moderating discussions on the future of legal education.
+Andrew Perlman is the Dean of Suffolk University Law School, specializing in legal innovation and technology.

 Bryan Casey

-Bryan Casey is a CodeX Fellow at Stanford Law School, discussing liability issues for autonomous systems in tort law.
+Bryan Casey is a CodeX Fellow at Stanford Law School, researching AI and its implications for law.

 Cat Casey